1ExistIThink/CSUS-Competitive-Robotics-Club-AUV-PCB/README.md

 Previous mistake fixes/revisions that this board has:
 * Teensy pinnout fixed, made pins 0 and 1 (UART pins) close together, also I flipped the labels for the teensy pinout and also added a 5V output on pin headers

-Minor issues in the layout that you will likely see in the following images that since have been fixed/improved:
+Minor issues in the layout that you WILL likely see in the following images that since then have been fixed/improved:
 *  None Yet Since 1/3/2026

 All Planes visible: